History of John Madden in Timeline

 October 13, 2008: Madden's Consecutive Broadcast Streak Ends

-On November 2, 2008, John Madden returned to the broadcasting booth for a game in Indianapolis after missing one game.
+On November 2, 2008, John Madden returned to the NBC telecast in Indianapolis after taking a week off.

-On February 1, 2009, John Madden called his final game, Super Bowl XLIII between the Arizona Cardinals and the Pittsburgh Steelers.
+On February 1, 2009, John Madden called his final game for Super Bowl XLIII between the Arizona Cardinals and the Pittsburgh Steelers.

-On April 16, 2009, John Madden announced his official retirement from the broadcasting booth.
+On April 16, 2009, John Madden announced his retirement from the broadcasting booth and was succeeded by Cris Collinsworth.

-In 2009, despite retiring as a broadcaster, John Madden continued to lend his name and provide creative input to the Madden NFL series.
+Despite John Madden's retirement as a broadcaster in 2009, he still continued to lend his name and provide creative input to the Madden NFL series.

 In 2012, John Madden stated that Madden NFL was "a way for people to learn the game [of football] and participate in the game at a pretty sophisticated level".

-In 2015, John Madden ceased calling into KCBS after heart surgery and other health concerns.
+In Thanksgiving 2015, John Madden ceased calling into radio station KCBS after heart surgery and other health concerns.

-Through 2015, Fox, CBS, and the NFL Network (and later NBC) presented the Galloping Gobbler to the game's "Most Valuable" player during Thanksgiving Day games.
+Until 2015, Fox, CBS, the NFL Network, and later NBC presented the Galloping Gobbler to the game's "Most Valuable" player during Thanksgiving Day games, continuing the tradition John Madden started.

-June 2016: Madden's bocce tournament raises money for charities
+June 2016: Bocce tournament raises money for charities

 In June 2016, John Madden's bocce tournament, co-hosted with Steve Mariucci, raised $5 million for Special Olympics Northern California, the Juvenile Diabetes Research Foundation, and the Diabetes Youth Foundation.